 Indicates New Matter

-Sponsors: Senators Grooms, Loftis, Shealy, Goldfinch, Verdin, Rice, Cash, Adams, Gustafson, Climer, Peeler, Garrett, Kimbrell, Davis, Campsen, Hembree, Turner, Corbin, Massey, Gambrell and Rankin
+Sponsors: Senators Grooms, Loftis, Shealy, Goldfinch, Verdin, Rice, Cash, Adams, Gustafson, Climer, Peeler, Garrett, Kimbrell, Davis, Campsen, Hembree, Turner, Corbin, Massey, Gambrell, Rankin and Young

 Document Path: l:\s-res\lkg\037tax .kmm.lkg.docx

 Introduced in the Senate on December 7, 2021